Folium Systems

 • advisory-to-binding governance review

-• approval and human-review gates
+• approval and human-review points

 • fail-closed access checks